Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

-In an unrelated but still data-dependent approach, Wang et al. \cite{b63} propose a smoothing algorithm that optimises the noise level choice (measured as the variance of the isotropic Gaussian noise) by dividing the input space into multiple regions and optimizing the noise level for each region, pre-training and fine-tuning the model using testing data.
+In an unrelated but still data-dependent approach, \cite{b63} propose a smoothing algorithm that optimises the noise level choice (measured as the variance of the isotropic Gaussian noise) by dividing the input space into multiple regions and optimizing the noise level for each region, pre-training and fine-tuning the model using testing data.
 This approach allows one to create a sample-wise robust classifier that addresses the accuracy-robustness trade-off and improves the certified radii.
 Their approach maintains robustness in each region of the input space as per Cohen's results without affecting other regions.

-Súkeník et al. \cite{b24} offers a concise overview of issues associated with a fixed global $\sigma$ value including (I) Using lower confidence bounds for class probability estimation, leading to smaller certified radii, (II) Balancing the trade-off between robustness and accuracy, as previously discussed and (III) The effect of Randomized Smoothing (RS) on the classifier's decision boundary, where bounded or convex regions contract with increasing $\sigma$ while unbounded and anti-convex regions expand.
+\cite{b24} offers a concise overview of issues associated with a fixed global $\sigma$ value including (I) Using lower confidence bounds for class probability estimation, leading to smaller certified radii, (II) Balancing the trade-off between robustness and accuracy, as previously discussed and (III) The effect of Randomized Smoothing (RS) on the classifier's decision boundary, where bounded or convex regions contract with increasing $\sigma$ while unbounded and anti-convex regions expand.
 The paper then tackles these issues by introducing Input-Specific Randomized Smoothing (ISRS) which employs the Neyman-Pearson lemma in a general case.
 However, they also state the effect of the curse of dimensionality and propose a framework to evaluate the efficacy of data-dependent RS methods in high dimensionality.
-It is a fundamental work in that it identifies the shortcomings of previous works like DDRS, Insta-RS, ANCER, and \cite{b63} which do have significant empirical results, but weak theoretical foundations.